shoeffner/Flask-Websockets/README.rst

         import json
         return json.dumps({'message': message, 'reply': 'Reply!'})

-For long running tasks, it is possible to send status updates using the global :py:data:`~flask_websockets.ws`.
+For long running tasks, it is possible to send status updates using the global :data:`~flask_websockets.ws`.

 .. code:: python